benfjohnson/developer-dot/avatax/voiding-documents.md

 }
 ```

 You'll notice this transaction has now been cancelled as it states in the response: `"status": "Cancelled"`.
-Finally, you'll notice the Admin Console has been updated as well, as the transaction will now be Voided under your companies transactions tab.
+Also, when viewed in the Admin Console the transaction will now be Voided under your companies transactions tab.
 This will allow for the transaction to be included in any reports you might wish to file.

 ### Using DocDeleted